Stress Management for Employees

-- Make sure the employees feel that they are listened to – employers who believe that their staff are to do what they are told are doomed to failure.
+- Let the employees feel that they are listened to – employers who believe that their staff are to do what they are told are doomed to failure.

-- Make sure the employees are taking their breaks, being healthy and enjoying what they are doing.
+- Ensure the employees are taking their breaks, being healthy and enjoying what they are doing.

-- Employees are more motivated if they feel they are part of something and have choices in what they do – flexibility helps them to manage their work/life balance.
-People with poor work/life balances end up stressed and making poor decisions at work and home, which often leads to absenteeism.
+- Employees are more motivated if they feel they are part of something and have choices in what they do.
+Flexibility helps them to manage their work/life balance.
+People with poor work/life balances end up stressed and making poor decisions at work and home.
+The results often lead to absenteeism.

-I can help companies put together a stress management package, with a half-day seminar where you will learn about the effects of stress on performance and a wide variety of things the company and individuals can do to help stress management.
+I can help companies put together a stress management package.
+A half-day seminar where you will learn about the effects of stress on performance.
+Learn about the wide variety of changes the company and individuals can implement to help stress management.

-We can also take a look at your company’s environment.
-Having trained in environmental psychology as part as the architectural studies degree, allows me to look at how the space in your building works and can give advice and pointers as to whether it’s contributing towards stress and how to remedy it if it is.
+We look at your company’s physical environment.
+Your environment can have profound effects on the way people work and interact.
+I look at how the space in your building works and can give advice and pointers as to whether it’s contributing towards stress and how to remedy it if it is.

-- How stress effects the mind and body.
+- Learn how stress affects the mind and body.

 - How making changes can benefit everyone.

-- Stress management techniques – using tools such as NLP, mindfulness, self hypnosis and guided relaxation.
+- Stress management tools are NLP, mindfulness, self-hypnosis and guided relaxation.